-A CMS is a software platform which offers a flexible solution for projects.
-Whether it’s a simple blog, an e-commerce store or a corporate portal, CMS offers a comprehensive solution that ensures that developers and end users can focus on the business case instead of building the platform from scratch.
+A CMS is a software platform that offers a flexible solution for projects.
+Whether it’s a simple blog, an e-commerce store or a corporate portal, CMS offers a comprehensive solution that ensures that developers and end-users can focus on the business case instead of building the platform from scratch.

 In fact, the most popular CMS i.e. WordPress itself is built using PHP.
-Another leading open source e-commerce platforms, WooCommerce and Magento are also built in PHP.
+Another leading open source e-commerce platform, WooCommerce, and Magento are also built in PHP.
 However, Python provides a range of Django powered CMS which are having a limited following.